lcallarec/live-chart/README.md

 * For each new feature, the `minor` version number will be bumped
 * For each bug fix, small improvement or documentation update, the `patch` version number will be bumped

-We'll do our best to never break the API on `minor` and `path` updates.
+We'll do our best to never break the API on `minor` and `patch` updates.
 If we do it, it's not intentionnal so don't hesitate to open an issue !

 Some classes, structs, methods, attributes or property will be marked as `Deprecated`, please check the compiler warnings about them.
 All the stuff marked as `Deprecated` will be removed from Livechart `2.0.0`, one day...